abdelaziz-mahdy/ftp_server/README.md

 ## Compatibility

 This package has been tested on macOS.
-It may not work as expected on Windows.
-If you encounter any issues, feel free to open an issue, and we will check it out.
+For Linux and Windows, CI/CD test cases have been implemented to ensure the code runs and functions without any problems.

 ## Usage